openvinotoolkit/training_extensions/models/object_detection/model_templates/custom-object-detection/readme.md

          --save-checkpoints-to outputs \
          --nncf-quantization
 ```
+Note that the number of epochs required for NNCF compression should not be set by command line parameter, since it is
+calculated by the script `compress.py` itself.

 The compressed model can be evaluated and exported to the OpenVINO™ format by the same commands as non-compressed model,
 see the sections 8 and 9 above.